Aerospace M&A likely to get boost from U.S. budget deal

 "It does give us more certainty and helps us in our planning process," she said, noting that the company is always looking for acquisitions to tap new markets or round out existing business areas.

-Now, however, the industry is poised to hit a three-year high in both the number and value of deals next year as shrinking defence budgets and a surge in commercial aircraft orders prompt consolidation in supply chains for both sectors, said Tom Captain, head of aerospace and defence at consulting firm Deloitte.
+Now, however, the industry is poised to hit a three-year high in both the number and value of deals next year as shrinking defense budgets and a surge in commercial aircraft orders prompt consolidation in supply chains for both sectors, said Tom Captain, head of aerospace and defense at consulting firm Deloitte.

 Others are more cautious in their outlook.